Skip to main content

 1. Open the Emporia Energy App

-2. Tap Management β†’ Excess Solar Management
+2. Tap Discover β†’ Excess Solar Management

 5. Verify device priority order matches your preferences